joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 ﻿v1.0.4
 ===========

+Added
+   Shaped aircraft wing tool.
+Similar to the basic wing and canvas wing tools but allows the outline of the wing to drawn so curved wings like those of a Spitfire can be created.

+   All three wing tools now render an outline image of the wing profile

+   Path Loft tool

+   Simple Hollow Box Tool

+   Box option on platelet.

+   Rectangular grille tool

+   Symbol tool to turn a character from a symbol font into a 3D object

+   Simple construction strip tool.
+Makes a strip with holes as found in children's cnstruction sets.

+   A couple of extra tyre shapes to the wheel.

+   Mirror object option

+   First cut of screen capture

 Fixed
   Small speed up in hole fixing.

   Small speed up in smoothing.
 Still slow for objects with high vertice counts.

   Explore folder menu option wasn't working

-  Copying flexipath string from one tool to another wasn't always resulting in objects updating Converting final segment of flexipath to a quadratic bezier always gave a cubic bezier instead.
+  Copying flexipath string from one tool to another wasn't always resulting in objects updating

+  Converting final segment of flexipath to a quadratic bezier always gave a cubic bezier instead.
 Fixed

 Changed
    Fonts on slicer dialog results enlarged.

    Added presets list to flexipath editor.
 Some supplied in installation.
 User can create his own file.

    Added colour, thickness and opacity settings for rendering flexipath curves.

-   Added split quad bezier into two quad beziers that pass through the same points Flexipath grid and line settings saved and restored.
+   Added split quad bezier into two quad beziers that pass through the same points

+   Flexipath grid and line settings saved and restored.
 Shared across all tools that use a flexipath.

    Aircraft Profile Fuselage uses the same flexipath control as the other tools.
      Improved the fuselage model generation.

-   Enable the rotation preset buttons even when no object selected Object properties palette changes size of selected object as text changes, not after focus lost
+  Enable the rotation preset buttons even when no object selected

+  Object properties palette changes size of selected object as text changes, not after focus lost
-Added
-   Shaped aircraft wing tool.
-Similar to the basic wing tool but allows the outline of the wing to drawn so curved wings like those of a Spitfire can be created.
-   Path Loft tool
-   Simple Hollow Box Tool
-   Box option on platelet.
-   Symbol tool to turn a character from a symbol font into a 3D object Simple construction strip tool.
-Makes a strip with holes as found in childrens cnstruction sets.
-   A couple of extra tyre shapes to the wheel.
-   Mirror option

 v1.0.3
 ===========